How to make an online report

 If you choose to make an online report, firstly you need to either complete your personal and contact details or indicate that you want to lodge a report anonymously.

-If you do not provide us with any contact details then we are unable to contact you to confirm receipt of your report, discuss your report or tell you about its progress, and nor will the organisation or any appointed investigator or service provider.
+If you do not provide us with any contact details, we are unable to contact you to discuss your report or tell you about its progress, and nor will the organisation or any appointed investigator or service provider.

 You then complete the remaining fields including details of your report, and any other relevant additional information you can provide.
 You can also upload any documentation you have in support of your claim.
 The more detailed the information you provide, the better this will assist us in dealing with your report efficiently.